 1.2 Assumptions and Constraints

-Information Technology operates and maintains servers and applications used by a majority of faculty, staff, and students in support of the educational mission of the College.
+Information Technology operates and maintains servers and applications used by a majority of faculty, staff, and students in support of the educational mission of the university.
 These servers are maintained in a secure, environmentally-controlled machine room and comply with all applicable security standards including:

 - the protection of all equipment by a backup power generator and specialized fire suppression systems

 - the maintenance of extensive backups and archives to recover from data loss due to accident or disaster

 - the creation of nightly incremental and weekly full backups to tape of all systems (the full backup tapes are rotated to an off-site, secure location weekly)